 Outcome: What would be a satisfactory outcome at this point in the process?
-PROBE FULLY FOR differences, similarities, and any confusion.
+PROBE FULLY FOR differences, similarities, and any levels of support and information people would expect at each of the stages along the complaints process confusion.

 B) APPOINTMENT OF A CASE MANAGER